-QUANTITATIVE AND QUALITATIVE DEFINITION OF GRADES 1 4+ (97-100%) Performance demonstrating excellent understanding 1 A (93-96%) and application of concepts, high skill level, thorough 1 4- (90-92%) assimilation of detail, originality of thought, and keen insight into the subject.
-I 3+ (87-89%) Performance demonstrating good understanding and application I 3 (83-86%) of concepts, good acquisition of skills, accurate application of I B - (80-82%) details, and some original insight into the subject. ( C+ (77-79%) Performance demonstrating basic understanding of the ( $\mathbb{C}$ (73-76%) fundamental concepts of the subject and a consistent attempt ( C- (70-72%) to apply the details and skills taught.
+QUANTITATIVE AND QUALITATIVE DEFINITION OF GRADES

+A+ A A- (97-100%) (93-96%) (90-92%) Performance demonstrating excellent understanding and application of concepts, high skill level, thorough assimilation of detail, originality of thought, and keen insight into the subject.
+B+ B B- (87-89%) (83-86%) (80-82%) Performance demonstrating good understanding and application of concepts, good acquisition of skills, accurate application of details, and some original insight into the subject.
+C+ C C- (77-79%) (73-76%) (70-72%) Performance demonstrating basic understanding of the fundamental concepts of the subject and a consistent attempt to apply the details and skills taught.
 In spite of occasional conceptual misunderstanding, or flawed or incomplete knowledge, the performance indicates satisfactory preparation to advance to the next level.
-I D (65-69%) Performance demonstrating minimal understanding of the (== = = ,=) fundamental concepts and a partial acquisition of the details and skills taught.
-I F (below 65%) Performance that fails to demonstrate understanding of the • - (DCIOW 0370) fundamental concepts of the subject and/or performance that indicates pronounced lack of knowledge or skill.
+D (65-69%) Performance demonstrating minimal understanding of the fundamental concepts and a partial acquisition of the details and skills taught.
+F (below 65%) Performance that fails to demonstrate understanding of the fundamental concepts of the subject and/or performance that indicates pronounced lack of knowledge or skill.
 Achievement is inadequate to allow the student to advance to the next level.
-INC An "INCOMPLETE" will be given when the missing work in question 11 to 1111 II to other library with the given when the lineshing work in question

 INC An "INCOMPLETE" will be given when the missing work in question is deemed by the teacher to be an essential component in the term or course.
 (See below)